 The Federal Skilled Workers Program (FSWP) is a points-based Canadian immigration program in which points are given for various factors considered important for a skilled foreign worker to possess in order to succeed after they move to Canada.
 You must receive a minimum of 67 points out of 100 points possible, and meet other criteria, to qualify for the FSWP.
 Points are issued for your English and/or French language skills, education level, work experience in an eligible occupation (i.e., NOC Skill Level 0, A or B), age, qualifying offer of Canadian employment, and adaptabiity.
 In order to evaluate your English or French language abilities, you will need to prepare for and take an approved standardized assessment test, such as the IELTS (for English) or TEF (for French).
 You must also get an Educational Credential Assessment (ECA) to determine to what extent the education you received is similar to an education obtained in Canada.
 As with all Canadian immigration programs, you need to pass the health and character criteria, plus there may be other eligibility requirements.

 If you meet the eligibility requirements for the Federal Skilled Worker Program (FSWP), you may be able to apply for the Express Entry Canadian immigration system.
 Express Entry was launched on January 1, 2015, as a faster and more efficient way to select the most qualified candidates who are in the best position to work in Canada in their high-demand occupation soon after arriving in the country.
+Become A Canadian can provide you with an evaluation of your eligibility for Express Entry.
 The majority of Canadian immigration candidates in the Express Entry “pool” who are issued an official Invitation to Apply (ITA) for a permanent resident visa to Canada will receive a decision within only six months after they submit their complete visa application to the Canadian government.
 To learn if you are likely to qualify for Express Entry to Canada through the FSWP, click here!